ucsb-cs156/f25/lab/jpa03.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/1119017/235759017-e48fdcf6-abb7-40e7-8ae8-71173113d4cd.png">

-## Step 7: Submit on Canvas
+## Step 7: Submit on Gradescope

-Before submitting on Canvas, check all of the items in the grading rubric below; make sure you are in compliance with all of them.

-If so, then you are ready to submit on Canvas.

-Remember to submit a link to *your repo*, not a link to your running app.
+Submit on Gradescope to check that you have completed all of the necessary steps.

 ## Grading Rubric: